 This grant is reserved for students with the greatest financial need and does not have to be repaid.
 Unlike Federal Pell Grants, FSEOG funding is limited.
 Bakersfield College receives a predetermined amount of FSEOG funds for the school year and once those funds are used up, no additional awards can be made.

 Direct Loans are low-interest loans for you and/or your parents to help pay for educational expenses.
-There are different types of loans, subsidized, unsubsidized and Parent PLUS, and there are requirements.
+There are different types of loans, subsidized, unsubsidized and Parent PLUS, and there are eligibility requirements.
 Visit our Direct Loans page for more information.

 To apply for state aid, students must complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application.
 (Note: All programs are contingent upon receiving funding from the state government.)